Muna (band): 2020–present: Record label change and Muna

+In March 2023, Muna performed to a sold-out crowd of 15,000 people at the closing ceremony of WorldPride Sydney, alongside Ava Max and Kim Petras.
+Later that month, Muna was an opening act on selected Australian dates of Lorde's Solar Power Tour.
+In April 2023, the band performed their first set at Coachella.
+Shortly after, Muna released a new single, "One That Got Away", alongside a music video inspired by a "criminal underworld".
+Muna was also an opening act on selected June through July 2023 US dates of Taylor Swift's The Eras Tour.

+Muna wrapped up the last leg of their Life's So Fun Tour in October 2023 with two sold-out shows at the Greek Theatre in Los Angeles.
+In June 2024, the band released a live album of the performance, titled Live at The Greek Theatre in Los Angeles.

+During 2024, Katie Gavin worked on her debut solo album, What A Relief, still on Phoebe Bridgers' Saddest Factory Records label.
+In July, Muna appeared at the Pitchfork Music Festival, performing "Ironic" with Alanis Morissette.

 Artistry

 All three members identify as queer and McPherson is non-binary.
 Initially wary of being pigeonholed as a "queer band", Muna later came to embrace the opportunity to use their musical fame to help inspire younger people to be comfortable with their identities.
 Their songs frequently address issues of sexuality and gender.
 They describe one early song, "So Special", as "an anthem for the slut-shamed girls of the world who have to assert their own value."
 According to McPherson, "It would have meant a lot to me when I was, say, 12, to know of someone in a band and think they were cool and know they were out."
 McPherson added, "I am out and I feel safe being out because the three of us are a little army for one another.
 I don't feel afraid to be myself.
 That makes me proud to be queer.
 That's the whole point of why we do this.
 We want a safe haven."

+When asked the meaning behind the band name, the members state it has many different meanings and it has grown to "an entity greater than all of us individually".
+They cite many different languages having different translations of the word, having originally brainstormed it without much ceremony.